 A private door to the outdoors makes a walkout basement ideal for a standalone apartment where older children can live or as a complete in-law suite for flexible multi-generational living.
 If you’re looking to supplement your income, you might consider turning your walkout basement into a rental apartment where the tenants can come and go as they please without needing access into your home from the side door.

-If a home with a walkout basement sounds like the perfect design for you, get to know some of our Empire communities in Ontario offering walkout basement floor plans.
+If a home with a walkout basement sounds like the perfect design for you or if you want to explore some of our other options, get to know our Empire communities in Ontario offering walkout basement floor plans and more.